Skip to main content

 What are access roles?

-Access roles let you assign different permissions to users within Fluency.
-This feature allows you to control visibility in the platform, ensuring the confidentiality of clients' information.
-In Fluency, we offer three levels of access roles: Manager, User-Manager, and User.
+Access roles let you assign different permissions, letting you control visibility in the platform.
+Fluency offers three access roles: Manager, User-Manager, and User.
 Let's explore the permissions associated with each access role:

 Managers have access to: